 EN 15316 series Heating and cooling efficiencies and system energy requirements are defined by this standard.
-They include space heating, space emission, space distribution, and domestic hot water (DHW) generation (boilers incl. biomass, heat pumps, thermal solar and photovoltaic systems, building- integrated cogeneration systems, district heating and cooling, air heating and overhead radiant heating systems including local stoves, heating and DHW storage systems excluding cooling) and system inspection.
-EN ISO 16484 series Specification of the required phases for Building automation and control EN 15232 system (BACS) projects and the hardware required to execute tasks within a BACS.
-The standard also indicates prerequisites for overall functionality and engineering services needed for building automation and control systems Control building automation and technical building management functions categorized and structured consistent with (BAC) Minimum requirements for the control building automation and technical building management functions that contribute to the energy officioner of a building Assessment methods to determine the effect of the given functions on a specific building EN 16708 corrige Specific building.
-EIN 10798 Series standards on building ventilation, including the determination of indoor an quality and indoor environmental input parameters for design and and air conditioning of non-recidential buildings and calculation methods for their energy requirements as well as air flow rates.
-Energy Tor their energy requirements as well as all now rates.
-Energy requirement calculation methods for cooling systems (incl. generation and Storage) as well as vehicilation and an conditioning system inspection.
-EN ISO 52016 series Calculation procedures determining the energy needs for neating and and EN ISO 52017 cooling, internal temperatures and, sensible and latent heat loads. series EN 15193 series Methods to evaluate the energy requirements for lighting.
-EN 15323 series, EN Impact of Building Automation, Controls, and Building Management.
+They include space heating, space emission, space distribution, and domestic hot water (DHW) generation (boilers incl. biomass, heat pumps, thermal solar and photovoltaic systems, building-integrated cogeneration systems, district heating and cooling, air heating and overhead radiant heating systems including local stoves, heating and DHW storage systems excluding cooling) and system inspection.
+EN ISO 16484 series EN 15232 Specification of the required phases for Building automation and control system (BACS) projects and the hardware required to execute tasks within a BACS.
+The standard also indicates prerequisites for overall functionality and engineering services needed for building automation and control systems.
+Control, building automation, and technical building management functions categorized and structured consistent with (BAC).
+Minimum requirements for the control, building automation, and technical building management functions that contribute to the energy efficiency of a building.
+Assessment methods to determine the effect of the given functions on a specific building.
+EN 16798 series Standards on building ventilation, including the determination of indoor air quality and indoor environmental input parameters for design and assessment, thermal environment, illumination, and acoustics.
+Ventilation and air conditioning of non-residential buildings and calculation methods for their energy requirements as well as air flow rates.
+Energy requirement calculation methods for cooling systems (incl. generation and storage) as well as ventilation and air conditioning system inspection.
+EN ISO 52016 series and EN ISO 52017 Calculation procedures determining the energy needs for heating and cooling, internal temperatures and, sensible and latent heat loads. series North ada to a calculate the agreement of the first in a EN 15193 series EN 15323 series, EN Methods to evaluate the energy requirements for lighting.
+Impact of Building Automation, Controls, and Building Management.
 12098 series, EN 15500 Requirements on control equipment for DHW heating systems, electrical series, EN 16946 series heating systems, and electronic individual zone control equipment as well and EN 16947 series as automation, controls and technical building management system inspection.
 EN ISO 52018 series The standard provides an overview of options for the indicators used in thermal energy balances and fabric features in partial fulfilment of EPB requirements.
-EN ISO 29481 series Methodology, format, and interacting framework for building information EN 17412 models EN ISO 16739 Concepts and principles for the level of information needed for BIM Industry Foundation Classes (IFC) for data exchange in the building construction and facility management industries EN ISO 19650 series Data management using BIM.
+EN ISO 29481 series Methodology, format, and interacting framework for building EN 17412 information models EN ISO 16739 Concepts and principles for the level of information needed for BIM

+Industry Foundation Classes (IFC) for data exchange in the building construction and facility management industries EN ISO 19650 series Data management using BIM.

 Interoperability issues between various devices and technological components: Not yet a standard (at least common) information exchange framework among available BIM data for new and old buildings has emerged.
 This issue hinders the inter-departmental collaboration and exchange of BIM data, which is essential for AEC and FM companies.
-The standardization and boost of use of non-proprietary standards such as Industry Foundation Classes (IFC) (ISO/PAS 16739) and International Framework for Dictionaries (IFD) (ISO 12006- 3) improve the exchange of data between various BIM systems on object Level and are expected to minimize loss of information and interoperability among BIM platforms.
+The standardization and boost of use of non-proprietary standards such as Industry Foundation Classes (IFC) (ISO/PAS 16739) and International Framework for Dictionaries (IFD) (ISO 12006-3) improve the exchange of data between various BIM systems on object Level and are expected to minimize loss of information and interoperability among BIM platforms.
 The enriched BIMs developed within D^2EPC will interact with both new and existing BIM through a list of interoperability services, thus setting the basis for a 'universal' interoperability framework for data exchange among different BIMs.
 This list will be developed on the basis of the available standards of Industry Foundation Classes (IFC) or of the International Framework for Dictionaries (IFD).